JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Prepare tubes:
 	* Prepare tubes for saving aliquots of the lysate, flow-through, and washes.
 	* Prepare tubes for the elutions
-	* Pepare a tube for the water wash(es) and MES buffer wash(es)
+	* Prepare a tube for the water wash(es) and MES buffer wash(es)
+* Make sure there are enough clean GS-3 and SS-34 centrifuge tubes.

 ## Centrifuge in the Sorvoll floor centrifuge
 * Before spinning down everything, measure OD600 and take off a little aliquot for SDS-PAGE analysis/troubleshooting.
+* Consider moving 50mL of the culture to a new flask & see if the OD continues to go up.
+(If it does, the cultures may not be fully induced.)
 * Use the larger GS-3 rotor that holds 0.5L bottles.
+** Don't over-fill the bottles.
+If the GS-3 bottles lack rubber seals in the lid the liquid will spill out when you tilt them sideways and spin them fast.
+This water accumulates in the bottom of the centrifuge (not the rotor) and needs to be wiped up because it is corrosive.
 * Spin for ~10min pretty fast.
 7,500 RPM = max speed.
 	* The centrifuge takes a while to slow down.
 * Switch rotor to the SS-34 rotor for future use